topolvm/topolvm/docs/design.md

 `topolvm-node` implements CSI node services as well as miscellaneous control on each Node.
 It communicates with `lvmd` to watch changes in free space of a volume group and exports the information by annotating Kubernetes `Node` resource of the running node.
-In the mean time, it adds a finalizer to the `Node` to cleanup PersistentVolumeClaims (PVC) bound on the node.
+In the meantime, it adds a finalizer to the `Node` to clean up PersistentVolumeClaims (PVC) bound on the node.

 `topolvm-node` also works as a custom Kubernetes controller to implement dynamic volume provisioning.
 Details are described in the following sections.